sylhare/sylhare.github.io/_posts/2022/2022-11-07-Database-sync-with-debezium.md

 #### Sink Connector

-The sink connector is the consumer of the kafka event that will be sent by your source connector, it is responsible for handling the information and write it to the other database.
+The sink connector is the consumer of the kafka event that will be sent by your source connector, it is responsible for handling the information and writing it to the other database.

-There's no involvement from Debezium on this side, the sink connector is usually available as well as an open source library. (ex: [Mongo sink connector]).
+There's no involvement from Debezium on this side, the sink connector is usually available as well as an open-source library. (ex: [Mongo sink connector]).
-You can use the sink connector to transform the received data with post processors or using a change data capture handler (cdc handler).
+You can use the sink connector to transform the received data with post-processors or using a change data capture handler (cdc handler).

 ### Diagram